dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ```
 The purpose of this particular contract is to serve as a name registry; anyone can send a message containing 64 bytes of data, 32 for the key and 32 for the value.
 The contract checks if the key has already been registered in storage, and if it has not been then the contract registers the value at that key.
 The address of the new contract is deterministic and calculated on the sending address and the number of times that the sending account has made a transaction before.

 The EVM is a simple stack-based architecture.
 The word size of the machine (and thus size of stack item) is 256-bit.
 This was chosen to fit a simple word-addressed byte array.
 The stack has a maximum size of 1024.
 The machine also has an independent storage model; this is similar in concept to the memory but rather than a byte array, it is a word- addressable word array.
-Unlike memory, which is volatile, storage is non volatile and is maintained as part of the system state.
+Unlike memory, which is volatile, storage is nonvolatile and is maintained as part of the system state.
 All locations in both storage and memory are well-defined initially as zero.

 The machine does not follow the standard von Neumann architecture.
 Rather than storing program code in generally-accessible memory or storage, it is stored separately in a virtual ROM that can only be interacted with via a specific instruction.
 The machine can have exceptional execution for several reasons, including stack underflows and invalid instructions.
 Like the out-of-gas (OOG) exception, they do not leave state changes intact.
 Rather, the machine halts immediately and reports the issue to the execution agent (either the transaction processor or, recursively, the spawning execution environment) which will deal with it separately [@wood2014ethereum].